 Marriage and Dating Tips

-The first thing to do is cultivate emotional intimacy.
+The first thing to do for marriage and dating is cultivate emotional intimacy.
 Check the article here to learn more.
 Emotional intimacy by definition is really learning what's going on in one another's inner world.
 One of the best ways to do this is to cultivate a habit called the head/heart check.
 Head is your agenda.
 What's on your day timer?
 What did you do during the day?
 What were your behaviors like during the day?
 Maybe you worked on this project for a few hours, then you went to that meeting for a few hours, etc. That's your head.
 Your heart is what you felt and why so mad, sad, glad or fear and why.
 Your feelings may be connected to the head items or they may be an undercurrent you've been feeling that has nothing to do with your agenda.
 The head/heart check is the glue that's going to keep you emotionally connected in your relationship.
-When you're doing your four mini-dates a week, spend an extended amount of time doing your head/heart check.
+When you're doing your two mini-dates a week, spend an extended amount of time doing your head/heart check.
 Ask more questions, go deeper, share more, become more vulnerable.
 That's what will connect you for emotional intimacy.